mcmullinboy15/Todo_list/README.md

 # Todo_list

+This Project is not in production.

-This is a Django project using django's templating engine to service the fronted and backend
+Django project using django's templating engine to service the fronted and backend

+Deployed on Heroku Server with Automatic `git push` deployment